ime01/Square1TaskApp/README.md

 # Square1TaskApp
-App built for joining Square1
+App built for my resumption at Square1

 App built using the latest build tools and practices such as